Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering: Background and Problem Formulation

-In extended target tracking, a common model to describe the number and the spatial distribution of generated measurements for each target is the inhomogeneous PPP \cite{ppp}.
-The set of measurements $\mathbf{Z}_k$ is a union of a set of clutter measurements and sets of target-generated measurements.
-The clutter is modeled as a PPP with Poisson rate $\lambda$ and spatial distribution $c(\mathbf{z})$, and the clutter PPP intensity is $\kappa(\mathbf{z}) = \lambda c(\mathbf{z})$.
-The clutter measurements are independent of targets and any target measurements.
-Each extended target may give rise to multiple measurements with a state dependent detection probability $p^D(\mathbf{x}_k)$.
-If the extended target is detected, the target measurements are modeled as a PPP with Poisson rate $\gamma(\mathbf{x}_k)$ and spatial distribution $\phi(\cdot|\mathbf{x}_k)$, independent of any other targets and their corresponding generated measurements.
+The set of measurements $\mathbf{Z}_k$ is a union of a set of clutter measurements and a set of object measurements.
+The clutter is modelled as a PPP with intensity $\kappa(\mathbf{z}) = \lambda c(\mathbf{z})$, where $\lambda$ is the Poisson clutter rate and $c({\bf z})$ specifies the spatial density of clutter measurements.
+An extended object with state ${\bf x}_k$ is detected with detection probability $p^D(\mathbf{x}_k)$, and if detected, the object measurements are modelled as a PPP with Poisson rate $\gamma(\mathbf{x}_k)$ and spatial distribution $\phi(\cdot|\mathbf{x}_k)$, independent of any other objects and their corresponding generated measurements.